putrajr/GIT-Auto-Deploy/README.md

-# GIT-Auto-Deploy
+# README
+GIT Auto deploy

-GIT Auto deploy auto pull server production to git repositories when you push new update or repositories change.
+Auto pull server production to git repositories when you push new update or repositories change.

 This repositories can cover all git vendor like bicbucket, github and other.